 And of course look out for emails about upcoming ones!
 If you are not already aware, a corpus is simply a large collection of texts, which can be analysed using various types of software.
 It is, for instance, a great way of ascertaining if a particular language form (e.g. a phrasal verb) is appropriate for a given context.
-In this sense, google can act as a massive corpus – if a rather untamed and unruly one.
+In this sense, Google can act as a massive corpus – if a rather untamed and unruly one.
 If you want to explore a systematically constructed and structured corpus (e.g. divided into written and spoken genres), take a look at the British national corpus.
-This is one of several online interfaces you can use (e.g. to look up how or whether a particular type of language is used in a given genre or register):
+This is one of several online interfaces you can use (e.g. to look up how or whether a particular type of language is used in a given genre or register).
+Take a look at the Phrases in English website.

 In terms of SLA, I think Viv Cook is fantastic at translating the implications of SLA theory and research for teaching practitioners.
 He has a website and blog including lots of past articles, musing and explanations.